-2.1.
-Safety & Security
+2.1 Safety & Security

-2.1.1.
-Policies are maintained on a regular basis to ensure safety on campus and other sites operated by Goldsmiths.
+2.1.1 Policies are maintained on a regular basis to ensure safety on campus and other sites operated by Goldsmiths.
 Failure to comply with these policies is a disciplinary issue.
-Students and staff will be required to undertake appropriate training where necessary
+Students and staff will be required to undertake appropriate training where necessary.

-2.2.
-Attendance
+2.2 Attendance

-- 2.2.1.
-Students are expected to attend all scheduled elements of their programme. - 2.2.2.
-Goldsmiths has the authority to take action for non-attendance including termination of registration. - 2.2.3.
-Authorised periods of absence may be granted where appropriate, and where the necessary steps have been taken by the student to inform their department.
+- 2.2.1 Students are expected to attend for all scheduled elements of their programme.
+Students are responsible for notifying the College where they are unable to attend and the reasons for non-attendance. - 2.2.2 Goldsmiths has the authority to take action for non-attendance including termination of registration. - 2.2.3 Authorised periods of absence may be granted where appropriate, and where the necessary steps have been taken by the student to inform the College.
 Goldsmiths maintains a procedure for interruption and/or withdrawal from studies.

-2.3.
-Complaints
+2.3 Complaints

-- 2.3.1.
-Every effort is made to ensure that all students have a positive experience during their time at Goldsmiths.
-However, students can make a complaint if they are dissatisfied with an aspect of their experience. - 2.3.2.
-Goldsmiths maintains a Complaints Procedure which sets out the process for students to make a complaint, and for how Goldsmiths will deal with it.
-This procedure adheres to the Good Practice Framework of the Office of the Independent Adjudicator. - 2.3.3.
-Students may submit a complaint relating to any aspect of their experience whilst a student at Goldsmiths.
-However, concerns about Goldsmiths policy or governance should be raised through the Goldsmiths Students' Union. - 2.3.4.
-Once the Complaints Procedure has been concluded, students who do not feel their case has been resolved adequately may refer matters for external review to the Office of the Independent Adjudicator.
+- 2.3.1 Every effort is made to ensure that all students have a positive experience during their time at Goldsmiths.
+However, students can make a complaint if they are dissatisfied with an aspect of their experience. - 2.3.2 Goldsmiths maintains a Complaints Procedure which sets out the process for students to make a complaint, and for how Goldsmiths will deal with it.
+This procedure adheres to the Good Practice Framework of the Office of the Independent Adjudicator. - 2.3.3 Students may submit a complaint relating to any aspect of their experience whilst a student at Goldsmiths.
+However, concerns about Goldsmiths' policy or governance should be raised through the Goldsmiths Students' Union. - 2.3.4 Once the Complaints Procedure has been concluded, students who do not feel their case has been resolved adequately may refer matters for external review to the Office of the Independent Adjudicator.

-2.4.
-Student Conduct
+2.4 Student Conduct